nate-gillman/fourier-head/toy_example_audio/README.md

 conda activate fourier_head_audio
 ```

-If any issues arise in the environment, we can recreate it from scratch by installing [PyTorch](https://pytorch.org/get-started/locally/) and then installing the below:
+If any issues arise when installing from the `yaml` file, one can recreate it from scratch by installing [PyTorch](https://pytorch.org/get-started/locally/) and then installing the below:
 ```bash
 pip install transformers==4.42.3
 pip install datasets==2.20.0